nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-tickets.md

 4. Check the output to confirm that the service ticket with an id of one is in the response body.

 ### What did we just do?
 This endpoint introduces some complexity.
 In the route the `{id}` part of the string is called a _route parameter_.
 They allow us to specify that some variable value will be present in the route.
 This is very useful, because ASP.NET will pass the value in that parameter as an argument to the matching parameter in the handler.
 You can see that `id` in the route is the _same name_ as the `id` param in the handler function. _You must make sure that these names match_ so that the framework can match a route parameter to a function parameter.
 After the route param is passed into the handler, we use that value and a Linq method (`FirstOrDefault`) to find the service ticket with an `Id` of `1`.
+Finally, the handler returns a new instance of the `ServiceTicketDTO` class with its properties populated from the values of the same properties in the service ticket from the database.

 Up Next: [GET endpoints for employees and customers](./honey-raes-get-emps-cust.md)